wp-plugins/custom-post-display/readme.txt

 *	Customize number of posts displayed
 *	Specify number of characters for post excerpt

-More information and a demo can be found at [Custom Post Display Plugin](http://www.crispuno.ca/?p=228).
+More information and a demo can be found at [my site](http://www.crispuno.ca/?p=228).

 == Installation ==

 1. Download and unzip the file.
-2. Upload the custompostsdisplay folder in your WordPress plugins folder
+2. Upload the Custom Post Display folder in your WordPress plugins folder
 3. Log in to WordPress and go to Plugins
 4. Click on the Activate link for Custom Post Display.
 5. Go to Appearance > Widgets and add the Custom Post Display widget to your sidebar.